DashAISoftware/DashAI/README.rst

 In case you want to do changes on the database you should do the migrations:

+1. First, you need to go to the project root folder if you are not there.

-1. Create the migration script:
+2. Then, create the migration script:

 .. code:: bash

     $ alembic revision --autogenerate -m "Describe the changes you did here"

-2. Apply migrations:
+2. And apply migrations:

 .. code:: bash